KyberNetwork/developer-portal/docs/home-staking.md

 | `delegatedAddress` / `dAddr` | Who the staker delegated his stake to |

 We can classify the APIs for reading staking data in 4 broad sections:
-- Reward percentage calculation for the DAO and pool masters
+- Reward percentage calculation for pool masters
 - Getting the above 3 parameters for the past epochs and the current epoch
 - Getting the above 3 parameters for the next epoch

-## Section A: Reward percentage calculation for the DAO and pool masters
+## Section 1: Reward calculation for pool masters
 ### Staker Data Of An Epoch
 Obtains a staker's information for a specified epoch.
-Used for calculating reward percentage by pool masters and the DAO.
+Used for calculating reward percentage by pool masters (and the DAO contract).

 ---
 function **`getStakerDataForPastEpoch`**(address staker, uint epoch) public view returns (uint _stake, uint _delegatedStake, address _delegatedAddress)